whisthq/whist/protocol/README.md

 Currently, we use the same compiler flags for Debug and Release because we distribute binaries with debug flags, to better troubleshoot errors and bugs.

-The build target for desktop is "FractalClient" and the server is "FractalServer".
+The build target for client is "FractalClient" and the server is "FractalServer".

 #### MacOS CLI

 You can simply run `cmake .` from the root folder, `/protocol/`, which will generate the makefiles.
-You can then run `make FractalClient` from the root folder, or cd into `/desktop` and run `make` to compile the MacOS client.
-The client will be in `/protocol/desktop/build64/Darwin`.
+You can then run `make FractalClient` from the root folder, or cd into `/client` and run `make` to compile the MacOS client.
+The client will be in `/protocol/client/build64/Darwin`.

 #### Linux CLI

 Install cmake and ccmake; ccmake is a TUI for configuring the build.
 From the root of the repo run `ccmake .`.
 You will initially see a blank screen because no cache has been built yet.
 Hit `c` to configure.
 This will populate the cache and show you a page with various settings.
-The three you care about are `BUILD_CLIENT` and `BUILD_SERVER` which are both `ON` or `OFF`, and `CMAKE_BUILD_TYPE` which is one of `Debug` or `Release`.
+The setting you will likely care about is `CMAKE_BUILD_TYPE` which is one of `Debug` or `Release`.

 Next hit `c` again to reconfigure with your possibly new settings, then hit `g` to generate the makefile.
 This makefile has all of the build targets, including FractalClient, FractalServer and all of our libraries.
 It also includes CMake targets such as clean, edit_cache and rebuild cache.